Supermagnum/Sleipnir/README.md

 Optional hardware:
 RTL2832U based usb recevier, this one supports DVB-T and FM and DAB+ (Glass mount antenna?)
 Good quality 4x50W audio amplifier with interface plugs to typical car speaker plugs.
+Bluetooth, some radios already has this built in,should be possible to pair with a blue tooth headset.

 automatic brightness regulation with  light-dependent resistor(useful for night operation)